 Understanding Florida Freshwater Fishing License Requirements

-• Florida residents aged 65 and older are exempt but must carry proof of age and residency (e.g., Florida driver’s license or ID card)
+- Seniors Aged 65 and Older: Florida residents aged 65 or older do not require a fishing license but must carry proof of age and residency, such as a Florida driver’s license or identification card.

 Types of Florida Freshwater Fishing Licenses